Some people hope to become incredibly wealthy. Most just want to achieve a degree of financial freedom, and the peace of mind that comes with it.

 The faster you build your savings, the faster you achieve a critical mass of wealth, the greater the effect even marginal gains in investment return will have on your principal.
 For at least the first 10 years, how much you put in your 401(k) makes a much greater difference than how much you earn on those savings.

-Think of it this way: When you have $20,000, earning 10 percent instead of 5 will only increase your savings by an extra $500.
+Think of it this way: When you have $20,000, earning 10 percent instead of 5 will increase your savings by only $500.

 Saving more means finding ways to spend less money.
 And may mean finding ways to make more money.